AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/building-appd/index.md

 }
 </pre>

-Rather than setting output to the square of input, your version of appd will set output to twice input.
+Rather than setting output to input<sup>2</sup>, your version of appd will set output to input + input.
 Here are the steps:

 <ol>
 <li>Open appd.c for editing: